 12 helpful WooCommerce plugins to enhance online donations and fundraising

 If you’d like to use WooCommerce for accepting online donations and fundraising for your nonprofit, here are 12 add-ons extensions that can enhance your website:

-- Donation For WooCommerce – This is a full featured add-on that allows you to create donation campaigns, accept one-time and recurring online contributions, and manage your donations.
+- Donation For WooCommerce – This is a full featured extension that allows you to create donation campaigns, accept one-time and recurring (requires Subscriptions add-on) contributions, and manage your donations.
 If you already have an online store, you can add donation functions to your checkout process, such as rounding up to the nearest dollar or adding a donation to your purchase.

 - Gifting for Subscriptions – This add-on extends WooCommerce Subscriptions by allowing people to gift a subscription to someone else.
 This could come in handy if you offer contributor benefits, perhaps something like event tickets tied to donations, which someone may wish to gift to a friend.

 - Subscription downloads – This is another add-on for WooCommerce Subscriptions.
 It allows you to attach a downloadable product to a subscription.
 In the traditional sense, this might be used for something like software downloads.
 In the nonprofit world you might be more likely to use it for free resource guides, ebooks, and things that may be updated regularly.
 (Note that you don’t need an add-on to have a simple download.
 This tool is to connect a downloadable product to a subscription)

 - Crowdfunding – The Crowdfunding extension is a powerful but simple alternative to using a third-party tool like GoFundMe.
 Create fundraisers with target goals, track number of donors and progress, set target dates.
 You can also have multiple goals set up simultaneously.
 For example, if you were having a fundraiser asking for $6,000 for instruments, $800 for books, $2,000 for scholarships, etc.